Saiyaara (film): Box office

-Saiyaara has grossed approximately ₹409.18 crore domestically and ₹167.05 crore overseas, for a worldwide gross of ₹579.23 crore.
-Trade analysts reported that the film achieved a return on investment (ROI) of over 640%, having been produced on a budget of just ₹45 crore.
-The film's box office performance has been described as unprecedented by many trade experts, with The Indian Express noting that it stood out "at a time when films are struggling to break even, especially the ones starring new faces or debutantes".
+Saiyaara closed its theatrical run with ₹579.23 crore worldwide, with ₹337.78 crore nett in India and $19.73 million overseas.
+Deadline described the film's box office performance as "unprecedented", and The Indian Express noted that it stood out "at a time when films are struggling to break even, especially the ones starring new faces or debutantes".

-The film had a record-breaking opening day, collecting ₹28.75 crore (US$3.4 million) worldwide, marking the highest opening for a Hindi film featuring a debutant male lead.
+The film had a record-breaking opening day, collecting ₹21.25 crore (US$2.6 million) worldwide, marking the highest opening for a Hindi film featuring a debutant male lead.
 Its opening weekend was strong across India, especially in urban multiplexes, with ₹83 crore (US$10 million) net earned domestically and over ₹119 crore (US$14 million) globally.
-By the end of its first week, Saiyaara had collected between ₹172.5 crore and ₹175.25 crore (US$20–21 million) net in India, and approximately ₹250.5 crore (US$30 million) worldwide, surpassing Ek Villain to become the highest-grossing film of Mohit Suri's career.
+By the end of its first week, Saiyaara had collected ₹208.5 crore (US$20–21 million) net in India and approximately ₹251.5 crore (US$30 million) worldwide, surpassing Ek Villain to become the highest-grossing film of Mohit Suri's career.
 On its eighth day, the film maintained momentum, earning ₹17.5 crore (US$2.1 million) net.
 On 26 July 2025 (its ninth day), it crossed the ₹200 crore (US$24 million) milestone domestically with an additional ₹15.3 crore (US$1.8 million), becoming the second fastest Hindi film of 2025 to enter the ₹200 crore club.
-The film crossed ₹300 crore mark on its ninth day.
-Its total stood at ₹220.75 crore net in India and ₹327.74 crore worldwide by the end of day ten.
-By this point, Saiyaara had already outperformed the lifetime totals of Raid 2, Sitaare Zameen Par and Housefull 5 becoming the second highest-grossing Hindi film of 2025 as well as the third highest-grossing Indian film of the year, behind only Chhaava.
+The film crossed the ₹300 crore mark on its ninth day.Its total stood at ₹220.75 crore nett in India and ₹327.74 crore gross worldwide by the end of day ten.
+By this point, Saiyaara had already outperformed the lifetime totals of Raid 2, Sitaare Zameen Par and Housefull 5 becoming the third highest-grossing Hindi film of 2025 as well as the fourth highest-grossing Indian film of the year.
 This made it the second-biggest opening week for a Hindi release in 2025, behind Chhaava.
 By its twelfth day of release, the film had earned an estimated ₹270.75 crore (US$32 million) net in India, with a domestic gross of ₹319.5 crore (US$38 million).
 Its overseas earnings stood at ₹86 crore (US$10.8 million), bringing its total worldwide gross to ₹404 crore (US$48 million), surpassing Kabir Singh as the highest-grossing Indian romantic film of all time.
 Within thirteen days, it had climbed to become the 22nd highest-grossing Hindi film of all time, surpassing RRR and Dhoom 3.
-By the end of its sixth week, the film had overtaken Padmaavat and Tiger Zinda Hai to emerge as one of the highest-grossing Indian films of all time.